maplibre/maplibre/VOTING_MEMBERS.md

 If you have been nominated in a Pull Request to become a Voting Member, then you have two choices:

 - You say YES, I want to be a Voting Member.
 In this case, please:
-  - Approve this pull request.
+  - Approve the pull request.
   - We need your email for the online voting system OpaVote which is used for the Governing Board election.
 Send us your email address via the following form: LINK.
 - You say NO, I don't want to be a Voting Member.
 In this case, please
-  - Comment below "Please close this pull request, I don't want to be a Voting Member".
+  - Leave a comment indicating that you don't want to be a Voting Member.
+The pull request will be closed.

 ### I would like to nominate someone